 Try your best to give a lot of options when it comes to activities, and don’t force anyone to do something he or she is not excited about.
 This is a vacation.
 Be OK with everyone going separate ways sometimes and appreciate the unique personality of each family member.

 If your children are lucky enough to have experienced vacations before with your immediate family, they may have gotten used to a certain amount of attention to their needs and wishes during your adventures.
 Talk with them in advance about the importance of considering everyone’s needs on vacations and the idea that different people enjoy different things.
 This offers a fantastic learning opportunity for them.

 As the planner, you may find yourself at the center of most decisions, answering a lot of questions, and bending to others’ needs.
 It can be taxing.
 Pencil in some time for yourself to step away and take a walk, relax in a pool, or whatever it will take to unwind and refresh.
 Don’t forget about you.

 Capture the Memories

 What a gift to spend such quality time with your entire family.
-Take lots of pictures and videos and being home mementos.
+Take lots of pictures and videos, and bring home mementos.
 Enjoy your time together experiencing new things together.
 You’ll remember this time always.
 When you come home, make a collage or album to commemorate the trip.
-This would make a fantastic holiday gift for each vacationer.
+This can be a fantastic holiday gift for each vacationer.